Skip to main content

 Run the following:

-If you need a list of RPC endpoints to connect to, you can check from the list here
+If you need a list of RPC endpoints to connect to, you can find the list on the Mocha testnet page or list on the Arabica devnet page.

 Run the bridge node